Responding to the COVID-19 Outbreak

 “You MUST make sure you’re using ones that are HIPAA compliant (or FERPA; learn more here).

-- For more information, here are links to two VERY helpful, streamlined articles with many of your go-to tele therapy needs, questions, and research.
-They are worth the read if you’re about to embark into teletherapy.
+2. For more information, here is a link to a VERY helpful, streamlined article with many of your go-to tele therapy needs, questions, and research.
+It is worth the read if you’re about to embark into teletherapy.

 https://www.speechpathologygraduateprograms.org/your-guide-to-getting-started-in-telepractice/